dannylsl/codelib/markdwon/weeklyreport/ww51/ww51_daily_log.md

         YingPu give us a new VV board which flash successfully but still have problem while boot It shows 'waiting for audio ...' in adb logcat and get stucked This problem start on build ww49
+        2013-12-26 the problem located on Audio hardware or related software not exactly

 ### AUTO VPNP TOOL
     __[ POST FLASH]__